 You can go one of two ways here.
 The more budget-friendly alternative is using a chat platform where candidates can interact with your reps at designated times.
 The other more elaborate alternative is the full-scale digital career fair that provides a richer and more immersive candidate experience.

 Pay attention to the technicalities in choosing the platform, for instance:

 - If you want to gauge the number of CVs you receive against each job post, you need a platform that has a job board integration.

 - If conducting at-event interviews is another objective, your platform should offer audio, video, and text chat functionality.

 - If you want to share assignments with shortlisted candidates, you need a platform that lets you do that.

 - If it is a requirement, you’d want to be able to search through candidate parameters in real time during the event and reach out to them for a chat.

-These are just a few of the technical requirements that will shape your event functionality and utility so spend time in listing all that you need from your virtual career fair and try to opt for a platform that lets you customize your workflows so you capture the information that you need and skip all the other fluff.
+These are only a few of the technical requirements that will shape your event functionality and utility, so spend time in listing all that you need from your virtual career fair and try to opt for a platform that lets you customize your workflows so you capture the information that you need and skip all the other fluff.

 - List of open vacancies per department

 - Downloadable and shareable company benefits